dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 }
 ```

-These are biggest break through for v2, thanks for read
+These are the biggest break through for v2.